Chore chart

 Chore charts are also called reward charts, behavior charts, chore calendars, chore lists or task lists.
 A chore chart is a listing used to track and organize the house work.
 The chart can be physical or virtual and is often a means used by parents to post chores expected of their children.

 Different homes have different ways of organizing and implementing a chore system, including simple paper charts tacked on the refrigerator.
 There has been a lot of research, experiential evidence and discussion of chore charts.
+Dr. Katzenstein, the co-director of the Center for Behavioral Health at Johns Hopkins All Children's Hospital, writes that chore charts can "provide consistent and clear expectations, and a visual reminder of what needs to be done."

+Adults may also use chore charts to achieve a more equitable division of labor among partners or roommates.
+Adults and children alike may use chore charts for motivation, by associating a visible reward or signifier with task completion.

 Age appropriate chores

 Chore charts list household tasks, sometimes one chore chart per child and sometimes a combined list.
 Since children of different abilities and ages can handle various responsibilities, the chores featured on a chore chart can be divided by age.
 Younger children may not responsibly handle complex chores, but may still be able and want to help around the house.

 Reward for chores

 While some parents do not give allowance or reward for household chores, there is evidence that allowance and reward helps to create financially sound adults and teach financial responsibility.